htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 ## Authentification

-The different institutions we work with each have to register for an account where they then can set their default language, and create POI and categories.
+The different institutions we work with each have to register for an account, where they then can set their default language and their own POIs and categories.
 {{<image src="authentification.PNG" alt="login screen" caption="Login Screen">}}

-## Homescreen with filtering of POI
+## Home screen with filtering of POIs
-The homescreen of the editor shows the map with the pinned locations on the right side, and an overview of all the POI on the left side.
+The home screen of the Editor shows the map with the pinned locations on the right side, and an overview of all the POI on the left side.
 The small icons in the card of each point indicate what kind of content is stored.
 The markers are colored based on the category of the content and the filter option lets users choose which categories they want to look at.
 Specific points can be found by narrowing down the shown categories or by simply using the search function.
-As this view is for the content managers it functions as an overview of the distribution of the ponits, and a preview of the content for each point.
-From here they can also navigate to creating and adding new points.
+As this view is for the content managers, it functions as an overview of the distribution of the POIs, and a preview of the content for each point.
+From here, they can also navigate to creating and adding new points.

-{{<image src="editor-homeview.png" alt="editor homescreen" caption="Homescreen with all categories">}}
+{{<image src="editor-homeview.png" alt="editor home screen" caption="Home screen with all categories">}}

-{{<image src="editor-filter.png" alt="editor filter" caption="Homescreen with Filterfunction">}}
+{{<image src="editor-filter.png" alt="editor filter" caption="Home screen with Filterfunction">}}
 ## Create POI by category
 Each editor can create categories with a specific color in which they later can assign POI to (e.g Queerwalk, forced labor in Berlin, etc).
 The POI contain an address, an address description, a description and assets (for now audio and images).
 The address can be typed in or set by clicking on a location on the map.

 {{<image src="editor-create.png" alt="editor create" caption="Creating a new poi">}}

 ## Interactive Map
-The map and the list of POI are conncected seamlessly.
+The map and the list of POI are connected seamlessly.
 Selecting a specific point from the list of POI on the left navigates to it's detailed preview of the content, whilst the map centers around this point by flying to it with a little animation.
 The same happens when a marker on the map is clicked.

-Also when creating a POI, it is possible to providing the coordinates by clicking on the map.
+Also, when creating a POI, it is possible to provide the coordinates by clicking on the map.
 This helps with POI which are located on a special place which cannot be expressed by an address.

 ## POI detail preview
-The detailview of a POI serves as a preview to what the users will see when coming accross this point.
-This serves editors to double check the content they have added and try it out themselves.
+The detail view of a POI serves as a preview to what the users will see when coming across this point.
+This serves editors to double-check the content they have added and try it out themselves.
 From here they can also edit the point and make any changes to the general information of the content, as they please.
-It includes the main picture selected for the point, the detailed address and an address descripton in case needed.
-The rest of the detailview is dynamically built, depending on the content types that are available.
+It includes the main picture selected for the point, the detailed address and an address description in case needed.
+The rest of the detail view is dynamically built, depending on the content types that are available.

 {{<image src="editor-detail.png" alt="editor poi detail" caption="Detailview of a poi in German">}}
 {{<image src="editor-detail2.png" alt="editor poi detail" caption="Detailview of a poi in German">}}

 ## Multi-language support

 Our WH2 Editor provides the possibility to not only to be used in multiple languages but further more also allows the editors to create POI, categories and their assets in those.
-Currently we support english and german.
+Currently, we support English and German.

 {{</section>}}